-Rivastigmine is a carbamate derivative that reversibly inhibits both acetyl- (AChE) and butyryl-(BuChE) cholinesterase.
+Rivastigmine is a carbamate derivative that reversibly inhibits both acetyl- (AChE) and butyryl- (BuChE) cholinesterase.
 It is the only ChEI with significant inhibition of BuChE.
 Butyrylcholinesterase is widely distributed in the central nervous system and may play a role in cholinergic function and neurodegeneration.
 It is unclear how specific BuChE inhibition relates to rivastigmine's clinical effect.

-Fig. 1.13: Rivastigmine (Chemical structure).
+Fig. 1.11: Rivastigmine (Chemical structure).

-Rivastigmine is well absorbed after oral administration and reaches C{max} in one hour.
+Rivastigmine is well absorbed after oral administration and reaches $C{max}$ in one hour.
 Its elimination half-life is approximately 1 to 2 hours.
 It binds to proteins in a proportion of 40%, is hydrolysed by esterases (including cholinesterases) and is excreted in the urine.
 Cytochrome P450 isoenzymes are not involved in the metabolism of rivastigmine hence minimizing drug-drug interactions.
 Starting dose of rivastigmine is 1.5 mg twice a day and can be gradually titrated to the maximal dose of 6 mg twice a day.
 The minimal effective dose is 3mg twice a day.
-A transdermal form of rivastigmine has been developed and is available on most markets since 2008.^[71] The main objective of transdermal rivastigmine is to allow titration to the highest (and most therapeutic) doses of the medication while minimizing side effects.
-This is achieved by slow release of the medication into the circulation as demonstrated by a C{max} of 8 hours by transdermal route.
-Starting dose of transdermal rivastigmine is 5 cm2 and the effective and maximal dose is 10 cm2.
-More side-effects were reported with rivastigmine than with placebo and they were dose-dependent.
-Most common side effects were nausea, vomiting, diarrhoea, anorexia, headache, syncope, abdominal pain and dizziness.
+A transdermal form of rivastigmine has been developed and is available on most markets since 2008.
+The main objective of transdermal rivastigmine is to allow titration to the highest (and most therapeutic) doses of the medication while minimizing side effects.
+This is achieved by slow release of the medication into the circulation as demonstrated by a $C{max}$ of 8 hours by transdermal route.
+Starting dose of transdermal rivastigmine is 5 cm and the effective and maximal dose is 10 cm.